zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 * you want to maximize cost savings by leveraging spot VMs and auto-picking the cheapest VM/zone/region/cloud.
 * you want to ensure high GPU availability by provisioning VMs in all zones/regions/clouds you have access to.
 * you don't need a built-in UI of the orchestrator.
-You can still use ZenML's Dashboard to view and monitor your pipelines/artifacts
+(You can still use ZenML's Dashboard to view and monitor your pipelines/artifacts.)
-* you're not willing to maintain Kubernetes based solutions or pay for managed solutions like [Sagemaker](sagemaker.md).
+* you're not willing to maintain Kubernetes-based solutions or pay for managed solutions like [Sagemaker](sagemaker.md).

 ## How it works

-The SkyPilot VM Orchestrator integrates with the ZenML pipeline framework, allowing you to easily incorporate VM provisioning and management into your ML workflows.
-It abstracts away the complexities of managing cloud infrastructure, making it simple to launch jobs and clusters on a VM in any cloud of your choice.

 The orchestrator leverages the SkyPilot framework to handle the provisioning and scaling of VMs.
 It automatically manages the process of launching VMs for your pipelines, with support for both on-demand and managed spot VMs.
 While you can select the VM type you want to use, the orchestrator also includes an optimizer that automatically selects the cheapest VM/zone/region/cloud for your workloads.
 Finally, the orchestrator includes an autostop feature that cleans up idle clusters, preventing unnecessary cloud costs.

 {% hint style="warning" %}
 The SkyPilot VM Orchestrator does not currently support the ability to [schedule pipelines runs](/docs/book/user-guide/advanced-guide/pipelining-features/schedule-pipeline-runs)